 Don’t tackle too many goals at once.
 Choose one or more goals that are reasonable and achievable.
 You can set smaller goals in other areas of your life or start on those areas when you have achieved your first goal.
 Don’t allow yourself to be overwhelmed but don’t only focus on one area as it will cause other areas of your life to suffer.

 Create an action plan

-Before you starting taking action, it is important to create an action plan.
+Before you start taking action, it is important to create an action plan.
 Research shows that those who take the time to plan before they take action are more successful.

-Brainstorming – what to do you need to get to where you want to be?
+Brainstorming – what do you need to get to where you want to be?

 For example, if you want to lose weight, you might need motivation and nutrition advice.
 If you want to get a specific job you might need to take a course or get a degree.
 If you want to start your own business you might need to take a course on how to start a business.